 During the Spanish conquest, it was called The Valley of Deer.
 The original population, the ones in charge of the current name, were Teco Indians.

 Mascota, population 8,215 inhabitants, is located in the NW of Jalisco State, at approximately 1200 meters over sea level, strategically located between Guadalajara (at 120 miles http://goo.gl/maps/bYLFa), capital of the state, and Puerto Vallarta (60 miles away), one of the most famous tourist destinations in the country.

-When you drive into Mascota you immediately notice it is a beautiful and picturesque town, like you've traveled back in time, to a quiet, peaceful period, you'll also notice that the air is cooler here specially if you compare it with Puerto Vallarta.
+When you drive into Mascota you immediately notice it is a beautiful and picturesque town like you've traveled back in time, to a quiet, peaceful period, you'll also notice that the air is cooler here especially if you compare it with Puerto Vallarta.

 It's a small town that invites you to lay back and relax.
 Old-fashion cobblestone streets flanked by colonial style houses.

 Don't forget to enjoy the local food and delicacies, on a fresh afternoon or in the morning ask for a "café de olla", eat some home-made cookies and purchase some of the many local sweets, stuffed guayabas, sour guayabita, camote sweets, mango skins and more.
 Another option, for adults, includes different types of "rompopes", which is like an eggnog, variants include vanilla, chestnut or the season fruits and berries, for people that enjoy something with more kick, what about a close encounter with a shot of Raicilla?

 In the second half of the XVII Century Mascota established itself in its current location, families built their houses where and how they felt like, so when the time came to build roads and urbanize the town, it was impossible without tearing some houses down, the final result was a town with an erratic street layout, which has its charm, so, no, it was not a drunkard that designed it all...